HOW CAN GRAPHIC RECORDING BE USED?

 Graphic recording can be done in a few ways:

-1) live in front of your group, while the speaker is delivering his/her message; using a large a sheet of paper and colorful markers, or
+- live in front of your group, while the speaker is delivering a message; using a large sheet of paper and colorful markers, or

-2) it can be done digitally, where I sit behind the scenes, with an iPad, and the drawing is projected live on a screen in the front of the room to accompany the main speaker, or
+- done digitally, where Julia sits behind the scenes, with an iPad, and the drawing is projected live on a screen in the front of the room to accompany the main speaker, or

-Clients receive electronic files of the final poster, illustration or infographic that are used in a variety of ways – for ex: in a report, strategic plan, website, meeting minutes, presentation – or an online flip book, like RHIT’s Center for Diversity put together for attendees.
+Clients receive electronic files of the final poster, illustration or infographic – or an animated video – that are used in a variety of ways, for ex: in a report, strategic plan, website, meeting minutes, presentation – or an online flip book, like RHIT’s Center for Diversity put together for attendees.
 Some clients like to keep the actual posters and hang them in their offices!

 [Julia Reich created] an amazingly beautiful, warm, creative, thoughtful graphic for a project I worked on.
 We used the graphic for workshop material and Julia made a poster which served as the backdrop for the entire day.
 Everyone appreciated the artistry of the graphic but more than that it became a reference point for collaboration and cross sector communication.
 The end result is that a workshop about collaboration now has a brand that reflects the wonderful character, assets and collaborative spirit of the region.